5 Money Mistakes to Avoid for a Healthier Financial Future

 One thing we need to understand is that our lifestyle choices can either make or break us in our quest to achieving financial success.

 There is nothing wrong with having fun or buying some expensive items or taking costly vacations now and then.
 However, moderation is the way to go.
 You don’t have to buy an Armani bag simply to impress your mates.

 It may temporarily boost your ego, but there may be some serious financial consequences.

 You need to understand that it is better to buy cheap things and have a debt-free life than having expensive things and suffer a serious debt load.

 Do not buy things just because they are expensive.
 People have this erroneous idea that if a product is costly, it is because of its superb quality.
 Most of the time, it’s because people are willing to pay so much for it not necessary because it is of excellent quality.

 This is not to encourage you to buy the cheapest things on the market.
 Some of these cheap items do not last for long.
 For example, you buy a pressing iron for $5 because it is cheap.
 Two months down the line, it’s defective, and then you have to buy another.

 Spend your money wisely and buy an iron that’s good and durable.

-You need to disassociate yourself from such parasitic friendship.
 Associate yourself with people that will encourage you to save, invest wisely and discourage you from taking the bad financial decision that may derail you from your path to financial stability.